 For our scenario, we will create our own custom report definition that includes the metrics we are interested in.
 From the report definitions page, you select Actions → New → Add Performance Data Report Definition.

 This will bring up the page where you define your report.
 You give it a name and description, then use the Add button to chose the performance charts (perspectives) that will be contained within your report.
 When you are adding a perspective you get the same navigation tree you see when you use the Investigate Data task.
 You simply select the charts or tables you want included in your report.

 In my example, we are using Collection Services data and we want the following charts:

 - CPU Utilization and Waits Overview

-For the Collection specified on the definition, we will let this default to the most recent collection in the default collection library (which is usually QPFRDATA).
-This is the collection that will be used by default when you create the report; you can override this setting when you create the report.
+For the Collection specified on the definition, we will let this default to Any in Any library since we want to specify the collection when we create the report.

 In the Cover Page field, you can add whatever text you want displayed on the first page of the PDF.

 The report definition properties look like the following: